thedoomed/EyeStep-CPP/README.md

 Let's assume the address 0xDEADBEEF contains this instruction:
 `mov eax,[ebp+8];`

-First, we read it into a variable:
+First, we read it into a variable:<br>
 `const auto inst = disa_read(0xDEADBEEF); // store the instruction information into 'inst'`

 We can print the raw text translation of this instruction by doing: